Northern Michigan University requires all motor vehicles to be registered for use on the NMU campus.

-Visitors can obtain temporary permits through the Parking Portal by creating a guest account.
-The Portal can be accessed through the webpage under Parking Services/Online Registration.
-It may save a parking citation.
-If you are a visitor to campus, and received a citation please contact Parking Services at (906) 227-1476 or by email to firstname.lastname@example.org.
+If you are a visitor to campus and received a citation please contact Parking Services at (906) 227-1476 or by email to firstname.lastname@example.org.

 Temporary, Alternate, Handicap and Other Registrations

-1. Individuals requiring special arrangements for vehicle registration may contact the Police Department Parking Services by telephone or mail to initiate the arrangements.
+- Individuals requiring special arrangements for vehicle registration may contact the Police Department Parking Services by phone at (906)227-1476 or by email to email@example.com. to initiate the arrangements.

-Changes in license number and/or address must be reported to the Police Department Parking Services Office immediately.
+- Changes in license plate number and/or address must be reported to the Police Department Parking Services Office immediately.

-Whenever there is a change of motor vehicle ownership, the registration decal must be removed and the remnants brought to the Police Department Parking Services Office..
-A fee of $5 is charged to register the most recent vehicle.
+- Whenever there is a change of motor vehicle ownership, the registration permit must be removed and the remnants brought to the Police Department Parking Services Office.
+A fee of $5 is charged.

-If for any reason a registration decal becomes damaged, the remnants of the damaged decal MUST be returned and a replacement decal must be obtained immediately from the Police Department Parking Services Office.
-A fee of $5 is charged to replace the decal.
+- If for any reason a permit becomes damaged, the remnants of the damaged permit MUST be returned and a replacement permit must be obtained immediately from the Police Department Parking Services Office.
+A fee of $5 is charged.

 Registration Fee Refund

-Students graduating in December or faculty/staff departing the university at the end of the fall semester will be reimbursed one half of the amount paid during the fall semester for motor vehicle registration.
-Student teachers should check with the Police Department within 30 days from the last day of classes for a refund.
+- Students graduating and departing the university at the end of the fall semester can be reimbursed one half of the amount paid during the fall semester for motor vehicle registration.
+Forms must be filed with the Police Department within 30 days from the last day of classes for a refund.
 All other registration fees are non-refundable.

 Release of Information